Table of Contents

 hostname new-hostname

-After a system restart or logging out, the set hostname will return to the previous one.
+After a reboot, logout, or restart, the new hostname will revert to the previous hostname.

 For example, to change the hostname to newpc, run the following command: